caddyserver/website/src/docs/markdown/caddyfile/options.md

 }
 ```

-to create listeners from file descriptors given by [environment placeholders](/docs/conventions#placeholders):
+to create default listeners from file descriptors given by [environment placeholders](/docs/conventions#placeholders):

 ```caddy
 {